Being a tree planter is one thing, but starting a tree-planting business is a whole other.

 Tree planting businesses are labor-heavy companies, which means you will need a health and safety staff to manage the injuries and teach preventative measures to your workers.

 There are also laws here to follow, a good health and safety manager will make sure these are followed and respected.

 To recap the essentials of a tree planting business, you need the following aspects to run efficiently:

 - Staff: Tree planters, quality checkers, brush cutters, crew bosses, delivery drivers, camp cooks, mechanics, camp assistants, geomaticians, an accountant, project managers, environmental & health coordinators, and a forest engineer.

 - Contracts: You need to bid and win against other companies for contracts.

-- Machinery: Trucks, muskegs, ATVs, generators, pumps, etc.
+- Machinery: Trucks, muskegs, ATVs, generators, pumps, communications, etc.

 - Camps: Camps for the staff to live, sleep and shower at.

 When you understand all these aspects, you have a good base for a tree planting business plan.